JacobNicolus/Onelogica_Assignment/README.md

  def get_data(self):

-  Retrieves historical price data from Yahoo Finance and preprocesses it and Returns a DataFrame containing close of the day, returns for the day , SMA_S and SMA_L. so, the returns of the day is calculated as the logrithmic of todays close to the previous days close.
+  Retrieves historical price data from Yahoo Finance and preprocesses it and Returns a DataFrame containing close of the day, returns for the day , SMA_S and SMA_L. so, the returns of the day is calculated as the logrithmic of todays close to the previous days close and also drops if any NA values..

+Now here is the main thing